brycepj/monkeyface/README.md

 The `$ensure` method has been monkey-patched (read about monkey-patching [here](http://me.dt.in.th/page/JavaScript-override/)) to the following types/primitives:`Function`, `Number`, `Boolean`, `Date`, `Object`, `Array`, `String`, and `Error` (not `undefined` or `null`).
 The `$params` method has been monkey-patched to the `Function` type only.

 Admittedly this could be a little dangerous.
-It means that any references to `$ensure` or `$params` method anywhere in your application *or any of its dependencies* will be a conflict with monkeyface's.
+It means that any references to `$ensure` or `$params` method anywhere in your application *or any of its dependencies* will conflict with monkeyface's.
 If that's the case, you can configure monkeyface to substitute any key you want for `$ensure` or `$params`.

 ## type checking